osmbe/osm-welcome-tool/templates/messages/dachli-obersee-rheintal/en/default.md

 title: Welcome to OpenStreetMap
 ---

-Hello {{ mapper.displayName }}
+Hello {{ mapper.displayName }} and welcome as a new member of the OpenStreetMap community 😊

-thank you for your first contribution to OpenStreetMap and welcome to the OSM community in the four-country region around Lake Constance and the Rhine Valley!

-If you have any questions, we would like to help you: As a first point of contact I recommend our [**Forum**](https://community.openstreetmap.org).
-There you can easily register with your existing OSM account and ask questions or just get in contact with other mappers.

-Especially in the beginning it can still be very overwhelming what you can map in OSM.
-A very easy way to get started with OpenStreetMap is to use the [**Android app StreetComplete**](https://streetcomplete.app/), which allows you to easily complete your neighborhood by answering short questions.
+I'm very happy to welcome you here and hope you already feel comfortable in our big, worldwide OSM family.
+By registering with OpenStreetMap, you've taken a great step.
+Here you will find a vibrant community of people who are passionate about cartography and the dissemination of geospatial data.
+There are so many exciting ways to get involved - whether it's adding roads, points of interest, or even discovering and reporting map errors.

+If you have any questions, I'm happy to help.
+Whether you're having trouble editing or just want to learn more about the different aspects of OpenStreetMap, don't hesitate to contact me.

+The OSM community is very helpful and happy to share their knowledge.
+A great place to start discussions and ask further questions is the [**OpenStreetMap Forum**](https://community.openstreetmap.org).
+There you will find experienced mappers and enthusiasts who will be happy to help you.

+As a beginner's tip, I'd like to recommend the [**Android App StreetComplete**](https://streetcomplete.app/).
+It's an excellent tool for filling in missing information on the map, and it's fun to use to explore your surroundings.
 Try it out on your next walk right away!

-Here are a few more links to get you started:

-* I recommend using the [Tips for Beginners](https://wiki.openstreetmap.org/wiki/DE:Beginners%27_guide).
-* If you can't figure out how to map something with the editor of your choice, the quickest solution is to look at [Map Features](https://wiki.openstreetmap.org/wiki/DE:Map_Features) on the wiki.
-* [learnOSM](https://learnosm.org/de/) is a good place to learn more about OSM.
-There are instructions for using the iD browser editor and the more advanced JOSM editor.

-Have fun mapping and being part of the OSM community!
+For iOS and Android there is also the app [**EveryDoor**](https://every-door.app) that helps you contribute information about stores, buildings and addresses.

+Again, welcome to OpenStreetMap!
+We look forward to mapping and improving the world together.
+If you need support or advice, I'm here to help.

+Happy Mapping!
+mcliquid